rtimmons/jnl/README.md

     -   Create them ad-hoc.
 They're cheap and lightweight to create and manage.
     -   Worklog files live in `$JNL_DIR/worklogs`
-    -   Use `jworklog` to create a new worklog file and open in TextMate
+    -   Use `jnl new` to create a new worklog file and open in TextMate
     -   New files have a random "guid"-esque filename.
 They are not intended to be sorted by name, but you may want to sort them by date when you open the directory up in Finder to find files

     Create them ad-hoc for composing text, saving snippets of code, drafting ideas, or as buffer space.